How industrial digital transformation helps plants and factories cut costs, increase profits, and win the competition under pressure and sanctions

 Introduction: Digital Transformation in Industry

 Published: 24.7.2025.
 Reading time: 7 min.
-Digitalization helps industry do more than survive - it helps it grow, even under pressure, sanctions, and labor shortages.
-In this article, we explain how digital technologies increase profits, reduce costs, and give CIS factories a competitive edge.
+Digitalization helps industry not just survive, but grow, even under pressure, sanctions, and labor shortages.
+In this article, we explain how digital technologies increase profit, reduce costs, and give CIS plants a competitive edge.
 Digital transformation in industry is about earning more, spending less, and making customers happier.

-This is especially important for CIS factories and plants that are under immense pressure from loans and leasing, payroll obligations, constant price undercutting from China, sanctions, and labor shortages.
-For them, it is a chance to outpace competitors and move ahead.
-Let’s look at how digitalization is changing the rules, what it gives to business, and how it is already working in CIS.
-At the end, you will find a step-by-step plan so you can start tomorrow.
+This is especially important for CIS factories and plants under huge pressure from loans and leasing payments, payroll, constant price dumping from China, sanctions, and labor shortages.
+For them, it is a chance to outpace competitors and pull ahead.
+Let’s look at how digitalization changes the rules of the game, what it brings to business, and how it is already working in CIS.
+At the end, you will get a step-by-step plan so you can start tomorrow.

 Why does business need digitalization?

-1. Instead of stacks of paper and long meetings, you get clear data, fast decisions, and automated processes.
-On the shop floor, that can be a robot that assembles parts without errors.
+1. Instead of piles of paperwork and long meetings, you get clear data, faster decisions, and automated processes.
+On the shop floor, that can mean a robot assembling parts without errors.

-2. In the warehouse, a system knows how much stock needs to be ordered.
+2. In the warehouse, a system knows how much product needs to be ordered.

-3. For customers, a convenient portal where everything is visible in two clicks.
+3. For customers, there is a convenient portal where everything is visible in two clicks.

 4. A BCG study shows that companies that invested in digitalization increased revenue by 15% and cut costs by 20% in just a few years.